spacial-player-data-visualization/g-player-visualization/README.md

-# G­Player: Visualization of Spatial­-temporal Play Data
+# G­-Player: Visualization of Spatial­-Temporal Play Data

 > Visualization and Data Management for Player Activity in Games